 Tickets and permits

 These things are cheap, you pay the admission tickets and permits where requested.
 The most expensive is a permit to visit border areas in Ha Giang for between 15 to 20$US.

-Cost for taking a ferry, boat or train will be on you.
+The cost for taking a ferry, boat, or train will be on you.
 Your guide will help with the paperwork or buying tickets.

 GPS works in Vietnam, please check with your dealer about necessary software and/or updates.
 Broadband Internet connection is available almost everywhere and you can find a public Internet cafe easily.
 The cost for using broadband Internet is quite cheap (1$US = 4-5 hours).
 Many hotels offer free Wifi.
 Electricity is also available nationwide but there can be a shortage in summer.
 In general, power-cut is common between May and August (luckily, not normally at night!).

 Officially, you can’t own or buy a bike or ride it with a tourist visa.
-In addition, international driving license is not recognized in Vietnam.
-However, traffic police tends to ignore foreigners as very few of them speak English.
+In addition, only the 1968 Convention international driving license not recognized in Vietnam.
+However, traffic police tend to ignore foreigners as very few of them speak English.
 If they stop you, they will let you go in a few minutes but if you violate the traffic regulations, a small tip of 100,000 – 200,000 VND (4.5 – 9$US) is the solution.

 The traffic looks very crazy at first, but it’s not that bad.
 It’s like a river and when you are in it you have to flow.
-First rule is no rules.
+The first rule is no rules.

 Motorcyclists in Vietnam becomes more aware of the traffic laws but you couldn’t say they always follow the rules.
 If you want to come back in one piece and have an enjoyable motorbike tour in Vietnam, please check the rules out.